 Looking for a formula you can trust to support your baby?
 Enspire is Enfamil’s closest formula to breast milk ever.
 It has Lactoferrin and MFGM which have been associated with fewer digestive and respiratory issues.

 “Folic acid does seem to be quite important in the development of the nervous system,” says Dr. Mary Jane Minkin, Clinical Professor of Obstetrics and Gynecology at Yale University.
 “It has been shown for many years that supplementation with folic acid before conception and continuing for the first few weeks of pregnancy significantly lowers the chances of babies being born with neural tube defects.”

-Research shows that the risk of NTDs can decrease by up to 50 percent when women take the daily recommended 400 mcg of folic acid for pregnancy.
-For women who’ve already had a child with an NTD, that risk can decrease up to 70-percent.
+Research shows that the risk of NTDs can be decreased by up to 50 percent when women take the daily recommended 400 mcg of folic acid for pregnancy.
+For women who’ve already had a child with an NTD, that risk can be reduced by up to 70 percent.
 Those women, Minkin says, should load up on folic acid to the tune of 4 mg a day.

 How to Make Sure Your Partner Gets 400 mcg of Folic Acid Daily